sociocast/sociocast-cloudfare-app/cloudflare.md

 Pricing
 -------

 Sociocast offers a selection of different plans to meet the needs of your growing business.
-Each plan comes with a **free 30-day trial**.

 ![Sociocast Pricing](/images/apps/sociocast/pricing.png "Sociocast Pricing")